tapebrief

 Michael Lesser · UBS

-How much of Q1's 5.6% comp was due to Target's actions versus exogenous factors like tax refunds?
-Are longer-term lost guests returning, and what cost headwinds are embedded in revised guidance?
+How much of Q1's 5.6% comp was driven by Target's actions versus exogenous factors like tax refunds?
+What evidence shows lost guests returning and boycott sentiment diminishing?

 Chris Horvath · J.P.
 Morgan